tutorcruncher/tc-api-docs/pages/invoices/get-an-invoice.md

 ### Get an Invoice

-Returns the details of an existing invoice.
-You only need to specify the unique `id` of the invoice to get the correct details.
+Returns the details of an existing Invoice.
+You only need to specify the unique `id` of the Invoice to get the correct details.